dotenvx/dotenvx/README.md

 Hello production
 ```

+That's it. 🌴

+It's straightforward but also flexible.
 Combine multiple `.env` files if you like.

 ```
 # .env.local